The List of Digible's Most Frequently Received Questions (FRQs)

 Megan: The most FAQ (or FRQ) I get is, what should be in my paid ads (PPC and paid social).
 For paid social campaigns, I always like to have good imagery of the property.
 We have found that pool and kitchen pictures tend to do pretty well.
 We will want to alter the creative as there are unit changes, seasonality and new images taken.
 For search, we would really focus on any specials that are going on that month or week.
 We also lean the verbiage towards whatever unit types need more attention.

 Those are just a few of the many questions we field on a daily basis.
 If you’re curious about similar topics or anything else multifamily, feel free to reach out to us!
-The first beer is on us.
+Better yet, being a local Colorado Digital Marketing Company, we’d be happy to you to your first beer when you’re nearby in Denver.